rust-lang/rust/doc/tutorial-borrowed-ptr.md

-Here the `&` operator is used to take the address of the variable `on_the_stack`; this is because `on_the_stack` has the type `point` (that is, a record value) and we have to take its address to get a value.
+Here the `&` operator is used to take the address of the variable `on_the_stack`; this is because `on_the_stack` has the type `point` (that is, a struct value) and we have to take its address to get a value.
 We also call this _borrowing_ the local variable `on_the_stack`, because we are created an alias: that is, another route to the same data.